-Na = Did not measure this outcome; NS = The study measured this outcome but the effect was not statistically significant effect on a key protective indicator, at it is said to a key protective indicator, at it is said to a left as a tagger on the intended transport population loot lysts an impact, of every program should be a significant effect).
-Red = Evidence of Program should be program should be a significant effect).
-Red = Evidence of Negaria Program produced both positive and negative effects.

-Note: Follow-up time periods shown in the cells indicate duration of effect offer the program's end unless labeled as "Post-Baseline" which means effects were measured immediately following the end of a long-term program.
+Na = Did not measure this outcome; NS = The study measured this outcome but the effect was not statistically significant effect on a key protective indicator, at it is said to a key protective indicator, at it is said to a left as a tagger on the intended transport population loot lysts an impact, of every program should be supported in the said a significant effect).
+Red = Evidence of Program Program produced both positive and negative effects Blue = Evidence of Program should be program on the fact of an algorithm program, and negative effects because the periods shown in the cells indicate duration of effect offer the program's end unless labeled as "Post-Baseline" which means effects were measured immediately following the end of a long-term program.